2012–13 Australian bushfire season: Queensland

 Huge fires consumed over 1100000 acre of grasslands in gulf area.
 Graziers were left with very little feed left for 50,000–60,000 head of cattle in the area and the historic Croydon -Esmeralda Homestead that dated back to the 1800s was also burnt to the ground.

 New South Wales

 Five bushfires were burning simultaneously in the Singleton area in late October including one in the Pokolbin State forest.

 Northern Territory

 Dry storms caused the outbreak of hundreds of fires in the border region of the Northern Territory and Western Australia over a week between 14 and 23 October.
-Affected areas included Curtin Springs Station who had (also been hit by fires in September), Lyndavale Station and Petermann Aboriginal Land Trust, approximately 400 km south west of Alice Springs.
+Affected areas included Curtin Springs Station (which had also been hit by fires in September), Lyndavale Station, and Petermann Aboriginal Land Trust, approximately 400 km south west of Alice Springs.
 Many of the fires were left to burn in areas that were inaccessible and high winds made containment too difficult.
 Curtin Springs lost over 250000 acre of bush, nearly a quarter of its pasture land, as a result of the fires.
-Surrounding stations Angus downs and King's Creek lost similar amounts.
+Surrounding stations Angas Downs and Kings Creek lost similar amounts.